Database tool window

-The Database tool window provides access to functions for working with databases and DDL data sources.
-It lets you view and modify data structures in your databases, and perform other associated tasks.
-For more information, see Working with the Database tool window.
+In the Database tool window ( ), you can work with databases and DDL data sources.
+You can view and modify data structures in your databases, and perform other associated tasks.
+To view a table, double-click the table.
+For more information about different viewing modes, see View data.

 Most of the functions in this window are accessed by means of the toolbar icons or context menu commands.
 (If the toolbar is not currently shown, click on the title bar and select Show Toolbar .)
 Many of the commands have keyboard shortcuts.
-If the toolbar is hidden, the Synchronize and Open Console commands can be access by means of the title bar icons ( and respectively).
+If the toolbar is hidden, the Refresh and Open Query Console commands can be access by means of the title bar icons ( and respectively).